 Opiates are a class of drugs that include prescription painkillers, as well as illegal drugs like heroin.
-Prescription opioids are intended to be used by people who have moderate to severe levels of pain, often following surgery or an injury.
-While opioids do have therapeutic benefits regarding helping people manage serious or chronic pain, they also have a lot of potential risks as well.
+Prescription opiates are intended to be used by people who have moderate to severe levels of pain, often following surgery or an injury.
+While opiates do have therapeutic benefits regarding helping people manage serious or chronic pain, they also have many potential risks.

-There are hundreds of millions of opiate prescriptions written each year, and these drugs are highly addictive.
-The brain also builds a tolerance to them quickly, so people become physically dependent on them and take high doses, or move on to more potent drugs to achieve the same high.
+There are hundreds of millions of prescriptions written each year for opiates, which are highly addictive drugs.
+Because the brain develops a tolerance to opiates quickly, people are more likely to become physically dependent on opiates.
+This physical dependence leads to use of higher doses, or more potent opiates, to achieve the same effects.

 Regardless of whether you’re using opiates to control pain, as prescribed by your doctor, or you’re abusing opioids, there is the potential for a lot of adverse side effects, in addition to the possibility of abuse.

-Opioids bind to opioid receptors located throughout the brain and spinal cord.
-They reduce messages and feelings of pain, but they can also flood the brain with dopamine which is why people say they get a rush of pleasure or euphoria when using them.
+Opiates bind to opioid receptors located throughout the brain and spinal cord.
+They reduce messages and feelings of pain, but they can also flood the brain with dopamine, which is what causes the rush of pleasure, or euphoria, associated with opiate use.

-Opioid-induced nausea occurs because of something called the chemoreceptor trigger zone, and also the medullary vomiting center.
+Opioid-induced nausea, and sometimes vomiting, occurs because of something in the brain called the chemoreceptor trigger zone (CTZ).

-The chemoreceptor trigger zone (CTZ), is a ventricle in the brain that is triggered when it detects substances not meant to be in the blood.
-It’s located in the medulla oblongata, and it works by receiving input from drugs or hormones and triggering other areas of the brain to induce vomiting.
-There are certain neurotransmitters that can be triggered when someone takes opioids, which is why opiates cause nausea and vomiting.
-Basically, if someone is nauseous from opiates, it’s probably because their CTZ detected that and sent a message that it was a toxic chemical.
+The CTZ is a ventricle in the brain that is triggered when it detects substances not meant to be in the blood.
+It’s located in the medulla oblongata, and it works by receiving input from drugs or hormones, which trigger areas of the brain to induce vomiting.
+Certain neurotransmitters triggered by opiates can cause one to feel nauseated and can also induce vomiting.

 With that being said, there are some specific things to note about why opiates make you nauseous, and why people might experience this symptom differently.

-Also, most people rapidly develop a tolerance to the effects of why opiates make them nauseous, so within a period of days the nausea of subsides after people initially start using these drugs.
+Also, most people rapidly develop a tolerance to the effects of opiates, so within a period of days the nausea of subsides after people initially start using these drugs.

 Many of the body’s systems are so heavily impacted by the use of opiates that when a person stops using them suddenly, those systems go into overdrive trying to stabilize and compensate for the lack of the presence of the drug.